amzn/seqzero/README.md

 If you would like to refer to it, please cite the paper mentioned above.

-## Getting Started
-These instructions will get you running the codes.

 ## Requirements
 * Python >= 3.8
 * Pytorch >= 11.1